Star of the Month: Lana Turner

 As I mentioned last week, Macarons and Mimi is going rogue this month!
 Every February, TCM forgoes naming a Star of the Month, and instead more broadly focuses on Oscar winning films in celebration of the annual Academy Awards that take place each February.

-Well, as I was choosing which films from TCM’s monthly schedule to recommend on my site calendar this month, I noticed a certain favorite star of mine, Miss Lana Turner, had quite a few films being featured!
+Well, as I was choosing which films from TCM’s monthly schedule, I noticed a certain favorite star of mine, Miss Lana Turner, had quite a few films being featured!
 I didn’t have to think twice before deciding that this was the perfect excuse to name Lana my February Star of the Month.
 So this month it’s all about Lana!
 I am absolutely thrilled to write about this fabulous woman, during her birthday month no less!

 The Definition of Movie Star